open-sauced/intro/07-types-of-contributions.md

 - **Tutorial**. <br/> Most of the time, documentation has limited space to explain the project to all levels of users.
 You can take this opportunity to target particular audiences and create a tutorial on installing and configuring the software or using it.

-- **Impact**. <br/> You can consider sharing about the open source project's impact on its users.
+- **Impact**. <br/> You can consider sharing about an open source project's impact on its users.
 Why do they want to use it, or what are the benefits of using the software?
 That way, you are helping to promote the project to gain more users.

 - **Open source best practices**. <br/> Although many content creators have shared information about how to use Git and GitHub or how to contribute to open source, whenever you learn something new, you can always share it through your content.
 You never know if what you create can inspire and help others contribute to open source.